Mac-Rae/assistforhighered/MCCDAssistOptimizations/docs/README.md

 - V1

 ## Introduction
-This package contains some optimizations for the ASSIST Assist instance.
+This package contains some optimizations for the ASSIST instance.

 ## Changes